1930 Marlton Pike E, Suite H-42 Cherry Hill, NJ 08003

 There are no formal age restrictions.
 We will consider patients under 18 and over 65 on a case by case basis.
 Dr. Sullivan has treated patients as young as 13 and as old as 97.

-No. While some people have abused oral ketamine, Ketamine Infusion Therapy in the medical setting has not been shown to cause addiction.
+No. While some people do abuse oral or nasal ketamine, Ketamine Infusion Therapy in the medical setting has not been shown to cause addiction.

 You will be seated in a comfortable reclining chair and have your IV inserted.
-Our Board Certified Emergency Physician and critical care nurses are always on site and monitor you during your infusion, which typically takes about an hour.
-Our therapist may work with you virtually if you are doing ketamine assisted psychotherapy.
+Our Board Certified Physicians and critical care nurses are always on site and monitor you during your infusion, which typically takes about an hour.
+Our therapist may work with you in person or virtually if you are doing ketamine assisted psychotherapy.

 You will not be unconscious during your infusion.
 Many patients describe extreme relaxation and may drift off for a short nap if they choose, or prefer to bring headphones and listen to music.
-You may have a dissociative or out-of-body experience and find it difficult to move or talk for a short time, but our objective is to use a dose where you are still able to communicate with us.
+You may have a dissociative or out-of-body experience and find it difficult to move or talk for a short time, but our goal is to use a dose where you are still easily able to communicate with us.
 It is often described as feeling “weird” or “odd,” but many describe it as fascinating, joyful or relaxing.
 Your expectations do affect the experience, so it is helpful to decide ahead of time that you will be safe, might feel “weird” for a little while, and that is OK because it will quickly pass and you will leave feeling much better.
+And our treatment team will guide you through it every step of the way.

 We encourage you to bring a friend or family member into the treatment room with you if that makes you more comfortable.
 The infusion typically runs for about 40 minutes, and we will continue to monitor you for at least 20 minutes after your infusion.
 The total visit usually lasts about an hour for mental health infusions, 90 minutes for KAP, and possible longer for pain infusions.
 You cannot drive for the rest of the day.

 You do not need to have someone bring you or remain with you during the infusion, but you cannot drive yourself home.
 Someone will need to come into the office to pick you up, or if you are taking an Uber or Lyft you will be required to stay for a longer observation period in the office.
-Most people feel back to themselves about an hour after the infusions is over, but to be extra cautious you cannot drive or operate dangerous equipment for at least 12 hours after your infusion, and only if you are completely back to normal.
+Most people feel back to themselves 10-20 minutes after the infusion is over, but to be extra cautious you cannot drive or operate dangerous equipment for at least 12 hours after your infusion, and only if you are completely back to normal.
 Some people feel a bit tired the rest of the day and sometimes the next day.

 As some patients get nausea or vomiting from ketamine, we ask that you do not eat food for 4 hours or drink liquids for 2 hours prior to your first infusion.
 This may be adjusted for future infusions once we have evaluated your response.